-Return specialist Desmond Howard led the parade of Packer highlights with a Super Bowl record 99-yard kickoff return and a record 244 combined yards in punts and kickoffs that helped him earn the game's Most Valuable Player award.
-Howard wasn't the only one who helped the Packers reclaim the Lombardi Trophy.
-Brett Favre, Reggie White, Craig Newsome, Andre Rison and Antonio Freeman made it happen against the Patriots like they did against other teams throughout Green Bay's steller 16-3 season in 1996.
+Return specialist Desmond Howard led the parade of big plays with a Super Bowl record 99-yard kickoff return and a record 244 combined yards in punts and kickoffs that helped him earn the game's Most Valuable Player award.
+But Howard wasn't the only one who helped the Packers reclaim the Lombardi Trophy.
+Brett Favre, Reggie White, Craig Newsome, Andre Rison and Antonio Freeman made it happen against the Patriots like they've done against other teams throughout Green Bay's stellar 16-3 season, the most wins in the club's 78-year annals.

 New England entered the game having given up only 73 points in its previous seven games.
 The Patriots finished the regular season ranked sixth against the run and 28th against the pass.